cwensel/cascading/README.md

 For maven coordinates, see: http://conjars.org/cascading/cascading-local-splunk

+### Neo4j Tap

+An experimental Tap that can write JSON data to Neo4j Database instances.

+See the `cascading-local-neo4j` sub-project for details.

+For maven coordinates, see: http://conjars.org/cascading/cascading-local-neo4j

 ### S3 Log Parser Example

 A trivial example where S3 access logs are both read, parsed, and stored directly into a Kafka queue, and where